-Runoff is low to medium.
+Runoff is very high.
 Permeability is moderate.
-Hydrologic soil group is B. Rills are none.
+Hydrologic soil group is D. Rills are none.
 Water flow patterns are rare to common depending on site location relative to major inflow areas.
+Moderately fine to fine surface textures and physical crusts result in limited infiltration rates.
+The surface layer will normally crust and bake upon drying, inhibiting water infiltration and seedling emergence.
 Pedestals are none.
-Gullies are none.
-Shrubs and deep-rooted perennial herbaceous bunchgrasses aid in infiltration.
-Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+There are typically no gullies, although these soils have a potential for gullying, especially near shallow drainages.
+Shrubs and deep-rooted perennial herbaceous bunchgrasses (Indian ricegrass) and/or rhizomatous grasses (western wheatgrass) aid in infiltration.